vitalets/playwright-bdd/README.md

 3. Watching files in `--ui` mode leads to circullar dependency: a change in test files triggers test run which in turn re-imports config and once again triggers a change in test files

 For now decoupling *test generation* from *test running* is a better solution for integration with Playwright's tooling.

+#### Is it possible to apply `test.use()` in a generated test file?
+Test files generation is a fully automatic process, no manual interceptions allowed.
+But instead of applying `test.use` (that has impact to all tests in a file) you can [utilize tags](#accessing-tags) with custom fixtures.
+That is more flexible approach and allows to selectively change settings for a particular scenario/test.

 ## Limitations